 Have you noticed your breakouts worsen after indulging in sugary desserts for a few days?
 Many people with acne believe sugar triggers their breakouts.
 However, healthcare professionals don’t often recommend reducing sugar intake as a treatment for acne due to limited evidence and the complex factors behind acne development.

 Scientists continue to explore the link between sugar and acne.
 Although research offers mixed results, promising evidence suggests that consuming high amounts of sugar and refined carbohydrates may trigger or worsen breakouts.
 The effect, however, varies from person to person.
-Let’s dive into the reasons behind this connection.
+Let’s dive into the reasons behind this connection, but one thing is for certain—what you eat is a critical part of your skincare routine, just like a serum or SPF.

 Reducing your intake of high glycemic load foods, like sugar and refined carbohydrates, can help prevent and treat acne.
 While the exact amount of these foods that influences acne is still unclear, cutting back can improve your overall health.
 You may even see noticeable improvements in your skin.